Class Schedules and Delivery

 Academic and Student Support Services

-All academic and student support services will continue to provide high-quality virtual support options in advisement and tutoring.
+All academic and student support services will continue to provide high-quality virtual support options for advisement and tutoring.
 Physical distancing and health precautions will be implemented in all academic and student support services offices.
-In addition, RCSJ will continue to support student well-being and academic success through extensive outreach via emails, phone calls, and text messages.
-In-person services may also resume through appointments and when appropriate
+In addition, RCSJ will continue to support student well-being and academic success through outreach via emails, phone calls and text messages.
+In-person services may also be available as needed.

 Students registered with the office may experience particular challenges due to remote learning environments, heightened health risks and mental health strain.
-Support for students' well-being and academic success will continue to be available through high-quality virtual support options and through extensive outreach via emails, phone calls, and text messages
+Support for students' well-being and academic success will continue to be available through high-quality virtual support options and through extensive outreach via emails, phone calls and virtual meetings.
+Visit the Special Services webpage to connect.

 Counseling & Wellness